ataraxao/cwa/introduction.md

 ### 7) The Recalibration of Digital Signaling *(A Counter-Weight to Attention Farming)*

-Currently, social media use is heavily skewed toward self-sexualization and “attention farming.”
-As established in the Gravity Model, this is a highly rational response to the clear price signals of the Attention Economy sphere.
-However, if the CWA establishes a new, verifiable apex reward, the required market signaling fundamentally changes.
-To attract a verified Funding Party, the aspirational pipeline of people will naturally pivot their public-facing digital footprints.
-The focus will shift away from attention-farming content—which often reads as higher-risk and lower-interoperability to a prospective partner—and toward the demonstration of high-level utility, emotional regulation, and operational competency.
-Social media will transition from a marketplace of superficial mimetic validation into a verifiable resume of domestic and managerial excellence.
+If the CWA establishes a credible, verifiable apex reward, the signaling incentives for those competing in that lane may partially shift.
+In that targeted subgroup, some public-facing behavior may move away from pure attention capture and toward the demonstration of competence, stability, and long-horizon interoperability.
+This would not end the broader attention economy; it would create a competing signaling channel for a specific segment of the market.

 ---